Spinning mule: Terminology

-Social and economic
+Social and economic impact

 The spinning inventions were significant in enabling a great expansion to occur in the production of textiles, particularly cotton ones.
 Cotton and iron were leading sectors in the Industrial Revolution.
 Both industries underwent a great expansion at about the same time, which can be used to identify the start of the Industrial Revolution.

 The 1790 mule was operated by brute force: the spinner drawing and pushing the frame while attending to each spindle.
 Home spinning was the occupation of women and girls, but the strength needed to operate a mule caused it to be the activity of men.
 Hand loom weaving, however, had been a man's occupation but in the mill it could and was done by girls and women.
 Spinners were the bare-foot aristocrats of the factory system.
-It replaced decentralized cottage industries with centralized factory jobs, driving economic upheaval and urbanization.
+It replaced decentralised cottage industries with centralised factory jobs, driving economic upheaval and urbanisation.

 Mule spinners were the leaders in unionism within the cotton industry; the pressure to develop the self-actor or self-acting mule was partly to open the trade to women.
 It was in 1870 that the first national union was formed.

 The wool industry was divided into woollen and worsted.
 It lagged behind cotton in adopting new technology.
 Worsted tended to adopt Arkwright water frames which could be operated by young girls, and woollen adopted the mule.

 Mule-spinners' cancer

-About 1900 there was a high incidence of scrotal cancer detected in former mule spinners.
+Circa 1900 there was a high incidence of scrotal cancer detected in former mule spinners.
 It was limited to cotton mule spinners and did not affect woollen or condenser mule spinners.
 The cause was attributed to the blend of vegetable and mineral oils used to lubricate the spindles.
 The spindles, when running, threw out a mist of oil at crotch height, that was captured by the clothing of anyone piecing an end.
 In the 1920s much attention was given to this problem.
 Mules had used this mixture since the 1880s, and cotton mules ran faster and hotter than the other mules, and needed more frequent oiling.
-The solution was to make it a statutory requirement to use only vegetable oil or white mineral oils, which were believed to be non-carcinogens.
+The solution was to make it a statutory requirement to use only vegetable oil or white mineral oils, which were believed to be non-carcinogenic.
 By then cotton mules had been superseded by the ring frame and the industry was contracting, so it was never established whether these measures were effective.